Stay This Way: Background and release

 On June 6, 2022, Pledis Entertainment announced Fromis 9 would be releasing their fifth extended play titled From Our Memento Box, it was also announced that member Baek Ji-heon would be returning from her hiatus.
 On June 9, the track listing was released with "Stay This Way" announced as the lead single.
 On June 21, the highlight medley teaser video was released.
 Four days later, the music video teaser was released.

 Composition

 "Stay This Way" was written by Seo Ji-eum, composed and arranged by Justin Reinstein and Lee Woo-min "collapsedone" alongside Anna Timgren for the composition.
 The song was described a funk bass song with lyrics about "going on an impromptu trip at sunset".
 "Stay This Way" was composed in the key of B major, with a tempo of 124 beats per minute.

 Commercial performance

-"Stay This Way" debuted at number 14 on South Korea's Circle Digital Chart in the chart issue dated June 26 – July 2, 2022; on its component charts, the song debuted at number one on the Circle Download Chart, number 143 on the Circle Streaming Chart, and number 16 on the Circle BGM Chart.
+"Stay This Way" debuted at number 14 on South Korea's Circle Digital Chart in the chart issue dated June 26 – July 2, 2022.